kubernetes-sigs/kubespray/README.md

 you'll need to edit the file '*requirements.yml*' in order to chose needed apps.
 The list of available apps are available [there](https://github.com/ansibl8s)

-For instance if you will probably want to install a [dns server](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) as it is **strongly recommanded**.
+For instance it is **strongly recommanded** to install a dns server which resolves kubernetes service names.
-In order to use this role you'll need the following entries in the file '*requirements.yml*'
+In order to use this role you'll need the following entries in the file '*requirements.yml*' Please refer to the [k8s-kubdns readme](https://github.com/ansibl8s/k8s-kubedns) for additionnal info.
 ```
 - src: https://github.com/ansibl8s/k8s-common.git
   path: roles/apps